Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 While you can’t replace writers with robots, you can augment their efforts with AI.
 There’s a lot more to content marketing than just the writing.
 Much of these tasks are ripe for automation.

-When it comes to specific and repetitive tasks, AI is much more effective and efficient than humans, writes content marketer Shane Richmond.
+When it comes to specific and repetitive tasks, AI is much more effective and efficient than humans, writes journalist Shane Richmond.
 “Anything that involves crunching large amounts of data and spotting patterns is a good target,” he says.
 “It doesn’t forget things and it doesn’t get bored – both of which can be helpful for certain jobs in content marketing.”

 Take Market Brew, for example, which uses AI to make intelligent on-page SEO suggestions.
 By simulating all possible optimizations and comparing their effectiveness, the software is able to make ROI-based recommendations.